TunnelMate/client/README.md

 # client

-Passageway's client CLI to expose your local server to the world
+TunnelMate is a secure tool that allows developers to easily expose their local development environment to the internet, providing a seamless way to share their work with the world.